i-lateral/silverstripe-notifications/README.md

 `WasChanged`: If you leave `Value` blank, then you can check `WasChanged` and
               then any change to this field will send a notification

+### Disallow Notification Rules (optional)

+You can disallow notification rules on specific notifications via the `disallow_rules` config variable.
+This needs to be a list of rule classnames that this notification type will not allow.
+This can be set in YML as follows:

+    ---
+    Name: notificationsconfig
+    ---
+    # Disallow basic notification rule
+    ilateral\SilverStripe\Notifier\Model\Notification:
+      disallow_rules:
+        - ilateral\SilverStripe\Notifier\Model\Notification\NotificationRule

 ### Adding Notification Types

 Once you have specified an object to monitor and what will trigger notifications